Kannadasan: Muthiah was a keen follower of the Dravidian atheistic movement. He had a great love of Tamil language and its culture and excelled in Tamil literature, both prose and poetry. He read the Thiruppaavai of Aandaal and was amazed at its mystic poetry, which had a deep and lasting impact on him. After a lot of introspection, he decided to go back to Hinduism. He renamed himself as Kannadaasan, meaning the servant of Lord Krishna (In Tamil, Kannan means Krishna and in Sanskrit, daasa means servant'. He dug deep into understanding Hinduism, and wrote his series of books on Hinduism titled Arthamulla Indhu Matham.Songwriting

-Songwriting

 Kannadasan's greatest contribution to Tamil culture is his songwriting.
 Before Kannadasan, many lyricists like Papanasam Sivan, Kambadasan, Vindhan, A. Maruthakasi, and Ku.
 Ma.
 Balasubramaniam were sought after in the Tamil music industry, but after the advent of Kannadasan, the scene changed.
 He quickly became the most sought-after lyricist in the industry and remained so until his death.
 Kannadasan was so popular that some songs written by other contemporary poets were considered to be written by Kannadhasan.
 Though, film lyrics have come a long way since his death, many people still consider Kannadasan to be the best songwriter.
 He is considered to be the greatest modern Tamil poet after Subramanya Bharathi.

 He was the producer of the historic Tamil film Sivagangai Seemai portraying Marudhu Pandaiars, one of the pioneers in the Indian freedom struggle.
 The song "Santhupottu" from that film remains popular.